 Earplugs: Many people find earplugs distracting and therefore don't give them a chance.
 Try different ones: hard, soft, silicone or foam.
-Give them a chance for two to three nights.
+Try them out for two to three nights.
 You usually get used to them quickly.

 6. What distinguishes early from late chronotypes